jeremyong/klein/docs/quickstart.md

 // because the call operator eliminates some redundant or cancelled
 // computation.
 // point p2 = m * p1 * ~m;

-// Yet another way we could have produced p2 is by chaining the rotor
-// and translator action:
-// point p2 = r(t(p1));

 // We can access the coordinates of p2 with p2.x(), p2.y(), p2.z(),
 // and p2.w(), where p.2w() is the homogeneous coordinate (initialized